TanvirSingh007/OSGeo-App/readme.md

  <img src="https://github.com/TanvirSingh007/OSGeo-App/blob/master/screenshots%20for%20readme/home_page.png?raw=true"
 alt="Markdown Monster icon"
 style="float: left; margin-right: 10px;" />
-I added a few of the projects directly to the app directory temporarily as the api is not available.
-Also I made the page using recyclerView.
+I made the page using recyclerView.
+Firstly I created a layout for a single project.
+Then I joined it to the recyclerView.
+I made a different file for project names and added a few of the projects to it as the api is not available.
+The code was like taking the count of the projects and displayed them one by one.
+Also I paired the correct image with the correct title.
+Then I added onclickListener to the imageview so as to get to the correct login page as it was required to.

 - Login Page for OSGeo-Track and Github:-